evansbenj/SulaRAD/7_analysis_with_Kai_s_program.md

 ```

-And I wrote a script that will parse and format the output of the above script.
+And I wrote a script that will parse and format the output of the above script so that it is suitable to plot in latek.
 This script is called "Formats_Kais_results.pl":

 ```perl
 #!/usr/bin/env perl